Skip to main content

 The this Keyword

-Within variable operation chains, this refers to the result of the previous step:
+Within variable operation chains, this refers to the result of the previous step.
+It is not available in the first operation (usually source):

 variables: